GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 [WebView](https://developer.android.com/reference/android/webkit/WebView) allows you to display web content in an app, but lacks some of the features of fully developed browsers.
 We do not currently include WebView at this stage of third-party cookie deprecation or Privacy Sandbox API rollout and testing, beyond enabling Cross App and Web Attribution Measurement (more on [measurement with WebView](https://developer.android.com/design-for-safety/privacy-sandbox/attribution-app-to-web#register-attribution)).
 Third-party cookies have been off by default in WebView since Android 5 - Lollipop, but in practice many apps enable them for web content.
 If we do make announcements in the future, these will be communicated through both Android and Chrome channels.
+For individual APIs and features, support in WebView will be shown on the feature's Chrome Status entry.

 ### Custom Tabs